 Cash flow, liquidity, and forecasting are critical when facing uncertainty.
-Food and beverage companies can take these four actions to ensure they can manage for a stronger financial position.
+Companies can take these four actions to ensure they can manage for a stronger financial position.

 Circumstances all point to the critical need to optimize liquidity and maintain precise visibility of current and future working capital needs.
-Don’t get caught blindsided by an unanticipated shortage of cash or the additional costs of managing excess inventory.
-What can food and beverage companies do to ensure their companies are in a stronger financial position?
+Don’t get caught blindsided by an unanticipated shortage of cash or the additional costs of managing unbalanced inventory.
+What can companies do to ensure they’re in a stronger financial position?
 Start by taking these actions:

 1. Improve costing, margin, and profitability data.

 First and foremost, businesses need to have a solid handle on costing and margins — at the SKU level.
 We can’t emphasize enough the importance of this foundational step.
-Pay particular attention to common food and beverage blind spots: excess overhead, expedited freight costs, mismanaged inventory that can lead to supply chain disruption, resulting in spoilage, expiration issues, and excess carrying costs.
+Pay particular attention to common blind spots: excess overhead, expedited freight costs, mismanaged inventory that can lead to supply chain disruption, resulting in expiration issues and excess carrying costs.
 These costs can quietly accumulate into a significant cash burn for companies.

 If your data isn’t accurate, it’s impossible to reliably forecast profit and loss (P&L) or your cash position.
 And it’s impossible to make sound decisions.
 Start here, with accurate costing and margin data at the product level and use that data to build your models and forecasts.

-2. Know your current working capital cash position.
+2. Know your current working capital cash position and supply chain flexibility.

-On the downside of the K, can you cut costs fast enough to break even and adjust to a new-normal revenue top line?
-Understanding your fixed-versus-variable cost, and what you can do to reduce fixed costs, plays a vital role during the decline period.
+On the downslope of an economic cycle, can you cut costs fast enough to break even and adjust to a new-normal revenue top line?
+Understanding your fixed-versus-variable cost and what you can do to reduce fixed costs and convert to a more flexible operation plays a vital role during the decline period.
 Generating cash by selling underutilized assets may help extend a company’s runway but is generally not a reliable long-term option.

-On the upside of the K, companies that are rebounding faster than expected may also struggle with liquidity and sufficient working capital.
-The need to invest in additional inventory, add processing time through equipment investments, and pay overtime can throw your margins out of whack and put significant strain on cash flow in the short term.
+As the macro economy recovers, companies that are rebounding faster than expected may also struggle with liquidity and sufficient working capital.
+The need to invest in additional inventory, add capacity through equipment investments, and pay excessive overtime can throw your margins out of whack and put significant strain on cash flow in the short term.

-Future events can and will likely change your recovery, so be prepared for both the unexpected upside recovery and a downside decline.
+Future events can and will likely change your working capital needs, so be prepared for both a quick recovery and a downside decline.
 You’ve likely heard the saying about being one large order away from going out of business.
 It underscores the importance of forecasting, which when built on accurate costing and margin data, helps you make appropriate decisions quickly.
 Do you turn away certain business and let your competitors seize it?
 Downsize your company by eliminating poorly performing products lines, shedding assets, and rightsizing your cost structure.
-Companies need to be able to act quickly before it’s too late, and the unintended consequences of an unexpected market situation such as COVID-19 or a sharp increase in commodity pricing can catch a company off guard and lead to short-term or long-term liquidity concerns.
+Companies need to be able to act quickly before it’s too late, and the unintended consequences of an unexpected market situation or a sharp increase in commodity pricing can catch a company off guard and lead to short- or long-term liquidity concerns.

 3. Run various liquidity scenarios and develop integrated financial models.